ArunDharavath/Freight-Data-Analysis-US-2024/README.md

 Google BigQuery for data processing
 Looker Studio for data analysis

+Note: There is a pdf document in the Data folder that explains each parameter/column in the csv files.

 🚀 Project Setup & Execution Guide
 This project focuses on building a data pipeline using Kestra, Google Cloud Storage, BigQuery, and Looker Studio for data analysis and visualization.
 Follow the steps below to replicate the project end-to-end: